Home > Analyses > Consumer Cyclical > Williams-Sonoma, Inc.

 Score analysis

-The following radar chart presents a comprehensive overview of Williams-Sonoma, Inc.’s key financial scores and valuation metrics:
+Here is a radar chart illustrating Williams-Sonoma, Inc.’s key financial scores across valuation, profitability, and leverage metrics:

 Analysis of the company’s bankruptcy risk